-Red Romaine Lettuce will grow to be about 12 inches tall at maturity, with a spread of 12 inches.
+Romaine Lettuce will grow to be about 24 inches tall at maturity, with a spread of 12 inches.
 When planted in rows, individual plants should be spaced approximately 12 inches apart.
 This vegetable plant is an annual, which means that it will grow for one season in your garden and then die after producing a crop.
 Because of its relatively short time to maturity, it lends itself to a series of successive plantings each staggered by a week or two; this will prolong the effective harvest period.
+This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.

 This plant is typically grown in a designated vegetable garden.
 It does best in full sun to partial shade.
 It does best in average conditions that are neither too wet nor too dry, and is very intolerant of standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided.
-This is a selection of a native North American species, and it is considered by many to be an heirloom variety.; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.
+This species is not originally from North America..

-Red Romaine Lettuce is a good choice for the vegetable garden, but it is also well-suited for use in outdoor pots and containers.
-It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a canvas of foliage against which the larger thriller plants stand out.
+Romaine Lettuce is a good choice for the vegetable garden, but it is also well-suited for use in outdoor pots and containers.
+With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.